Wildlife of Cape Verde: Birds

 Cape Verde has many species of endemic birds, which are observed by keen ornithologists and bird watchers on the islands.
 130 migrant birds are reported to visit the islands, out of which over 40 nest there.
 The seabirds which breed on the island are: Fea's petrel, magnificent frigatebird and red-billed tropicbird.
 Four species of birds, (Alexander's swift, the Raso lark, the Cape Verde swamp-warbler and the Iago sparrow) are also endemic here, while the Cape Verde shearwater is a breeding endemic.
 The endemic and endangered Bourne's heron is sometimes considered a full species.
 Also common are the greater flamingo and the Egyptian vulture.
 There is also an extinct species of quail Coturnix centensis from the Holocene of São Vicente Island.

-Lizards
+Terrestrial reptiles

-Lizards reported on the islands are 15 species including 12 endemic species, such as the now extinct Cape Verde giant skink (Macroscincus coctei) on Ilhéu Raso, giant gecko (Tarentola gigas) on Raso and Branco islands, Mabuya skinks (6 species), Hemidactylus (3 species) and Tarentola geckos (11 species).
+Lizards reported on the islands are 15 species including 12 endemic species, such as the now extinct Cape Verde giant skink (Chioninia coctei) on Ilhéu Raso, giant gecko (Tarentola gigas) on Raso and Branco islands, Mabuya skinks (6 species), Hemidactylus (3 species) and Tarentola geckos (11 species).

+An extinct undescribed species of small Centrochelys tortoise was reportedly present on São Vicente before human settlement.